 Figure captions

-Figure obs_outcomes: Observed outcomes of Regime Shift Detector Script relative to simulation conditions.
+Figure obs_outcomes: Observed outcomes of the regime shift detector model relative to simulation conditions.
 Proportion of results with a given outcome under varied simulation length in years.
 Sets of 0, 1, 2 and 3 break points were randomly generated from within the set of possible values, and data were simulated with a 20% shift of r and a 40% shift of K at the given break point.
 Each series consisted of 25 years of simulated data and each scenario was iterated 500 times.
 Lines joining points represent a third order polynomial GAM representing the best fit, with standard error.
 Data are plotted here by output of the regime shift detector script under varied standard error as a proportion of the mean (i.e. % noise) and input break point combination conditions, where A) proportion of scenarios where zero breaks were detected; B) proportion of scenarios where one break was identified; C) scenarios with two break points identified; and D) scenarios where three breaks were identified by the regime shift detector script.

-Figure Set_accuracy: Performance of Regime Shift Detector Script under varying conditions.
+Figure Set_accuracy: Performance the regime shift detector model under varying conditions.
 Proportion of results where initial conditions were detected by the top model (circles) or within the equivalent model set (squares) under A) varied noise (in the form of standard error) B) varied % changes in the K constant in the Ricker model C) varied % changes in r, the intrinsic rate of increase in the Ricker model and D) simulated time series length.
 Sets of 0, 1, 2 and 3 break points were randomly generated from within the set of possible values each scenario was iterated 1000 times.
 Lines joining points represent a third order polynomial GAM representing the best fit, with standard error.

 Figure Harmonia: Regime shift detector breaks and Ricker model fits for an invasive ladybeetle.
 Population data documenting the invasion of Harmonia axyridis, a ladybeetle native to eastern Asia, to plots at the Kellogg Biological Station in southwestern Michigan, USA, 1994-2015 A) Time series documenting average number of adults captured, per trap, per year.
-Vertical blue lines indicate timings of shifts in dynamics, as indicated by the Regime Shift Detector model.
-B) Ricker fits of phases of population dynamics as indicated by the Regime Shift Detector model.
+Vertical blue lines indicate timings of shifts in dynamics, as indicated by the regime shift detector model.
+B) Ricker fits of phases of population dynamics as indicated by the regime shift detector model.

 Figure Monarch: Regime shift detector breaks and Ricker model fits for a species of conservation concern.
 Population data documents the area occupied by overwintering Monarch butterflies in their winter habitat in the Mexico, 1995-2017.
 A) Time series documenting raw data of estimated area occupied by overwintering monarchs by year.
-Vertical blue line indicates timing of a shift in dynamics, as indicated by the Regime Shift Detector model.
-B) Ricker fits of phases of population dynamics as indicated by the Regime Shift Detector model.
+Vertical blue line indicates timing of a shift in dynamics, as indicated by the regime shift detector model.
+B) Ricker fits of phases of population dynamics as indicated by the regime shift detector model.